evanx/redishub-legacy/README.md

 ##### How to register an account

-Initially, in order to focus on back end, I haven't yet built a web site with signup, signin with Github, etc. Nevertheless one must be able to identify and alert users for operational reasons, e.g. send a monthly usage report.
+I haven't yet built a typical SaaS web site with signup, signin with Github, etc. Nevertheless one must be able to identify and alert users for operational reasons, e.g. send a monthly usage report.

-Currently, your Telegram username is used for your private RedisHub account name,
+Currently, your Telegram username is used for your private RedisHub account name.
+See documentation: https://github.com/evanx/rquery.

 ##### Why Telegram.org?